Nathan-Handy/HandyDash/README.md

 * I wanted a monitoring tool that could be run with a single click, and doesn't require the installation of agents on target systems.
 * I wanted a monitoring tool that is simple to configure, without requiring programming or scripting knowledge.
 * I wanted a monitoring tool that can visually represent the platforms that my team is monitoring.
-* I wanted a monitoring tool that distinguishes the criticallity of different events.
+* I wanted a monitoring tool that distinguishes the criticality of different events.
 * I wanted a monitoring tool that distinguishes between application failures and lower level connectivity failures.
 * I wanted a monitoring tool that articulates failures in a way that is actionable for my operations team.
-* I wanted a monitoring tool that links the systems underpinning composite platforms, and propogates failures to upstream nodes.
+* I wanted a monitoring tool that links the systems underpinning composite platforms, and propagates failures to upstream nodes.

 Please see [my blog](https://www.nathanhandy.blog/articles/) for further discussion of application and systems monitoring.